dagster-io/dagster-cloud-hybrid-quickstart/README.md

 1. Update `dagster_cloud.yaml` and add a new code location.
 See [documentation](https://docs.dagster.io/dagster-cloud/managing-deployments/code-locations) for details.

-2. Duplicate the `build-docker-image` and `"ci set-build-output"` steps in `dagster-cloud-deploy.yaml` for the new code locations.
+2. Duplicate the `build-docker-image` and the `"ci set-build-output"` steps in `dagster-cloud-deploy.yaml` for the new code locations.

 # Disable branch deployments